last edit: October 2024

 "It (ecological equilibrium) has the disadvantage of being untrue.
 The 'balance of nature' does not exist" C.S.
 Elton 1930 Animal ecology and evolution" P. 17

-Richness of 11,525 species of reptiles (raw data, polygons and points, non-modelled ranges), September 2021
+Richness of 12,138 reptile species (raw data, polygons and points, non-modelled ranges), August 2024